By Lauren Nagel

 In conclusion, the amount of weight a drone can carry depends on a few factors, but most importantly the amount of thrust generated by its propellers.

-There are several ways to estimate whether your propellers can produce enough thrust, such as by using a database or thrust calculator, but the only way to be sure is with proper testing.If you’d like to learn more about drones, propulsion systems, and how to improve performance, we encourage you to check out our collection of articles.
+There are several ways to estimate whether your propellers can produce enough thrust, but the only way to be sure is with proper testing.If you’d like to learn more about drones, propulsion systems, and how to improve performance, we encourage you to check out our collection of articles.